 So, what tool do archaeologists use?

 Small blades and picks

-These excavation tools are reminiscent of the kinds of silver metallic tools wielded by dentists/surgeons, when in fact archaeologists find other uses for them. ½ inch blades are the most common because of their low-profile and delicate shape which makes precise work easier without being heavy-handed.
+You might ask, do archaeologists use pickaxes?
+Interestingly enough, these excavation tools are reminiscent of the kinds of silver metallic tools wielded by dentists/surgeons, when in fact archaeologists find other uses for them. ½ inch blades are the most common because of their low-profile and delicate shape which makes precise work easier without being heavy-handed.

-You’ve probably seen shaker screens in various films and television shows.
+You’ve probably seen shaker screens used by archeologists in various films and television shows.
 Generally used for sieving out thicker clumps of material from finer material, shaker screens allow you to identify minute artefacts and findings from the soil and dirt.
 Shaker screens are generally constructed from 3/8 inch or 1/4 inch wire mesh.

 Most archaeologists have adopted masonry trowels for their own uses, mostly because masonry trowels are adept at turning over soil without disturbing too much.
 Their flat bladed shape enables the user to scrape soil away in fine layers, and like bricklayers spreading cement into the small spaces between bricks, archaeologists are able to work with similar dexterity.

 Like a scalpel to a surgeon, trowels are absolutely essential to carrying out archaeological digs and surveys.
 After the large-scale initial excavation, most excavation is carried out by hand with masonry trowels.